 Steel-mesh bridges can be extremely unnerving.
-Keep an even throttle and keep the bike straight.
+Maintain an even throttle and keep the 3WMC straight.
 Don't grip the handlebars too hard.
 If there is a vibration in the handlebars, do not fight it.
-This is a natural feedback from your tires going over these thousands of little squares. when the road surface, usually concrete, has several dozen grooves running lengthwise down each lane.
+This is a natural feedback from your tires going over these thousands of little squares.

+Some parts of the country have rain grooves in the highways.
+This is when the road surface, usually concrete, has several dozen grooves running lengthwise down each lane.
 The purpose of the grooves is to prevent cars and trucks from losing traction when it rains.

-Some parts of the country have rain grooves in the highways.
-They're not very popular among motorcyclists.
-This is The reaction of the bike to these grooves often has to do with the tread pattern on the tires.
-Sometimes it feels as though the motorcycle is getting a flat tire, with a squishy back-and-forth sideways motion.
+The reaction of the 3WMC to these grooves often has to do with the tread pattern on the tires.
+Sometimes it feels as though you're getting a flat tire, with a squishy back-and-forth sideways motion.
 Don't worry, just keep going straight.
 Don't fight the handlebars.
 There is nothing dangerous about these rain grooves - it just feels funny to ride on them.